 History of Solar in Massachusetts

 Massachusetts is a national leader on solar.
-It ranks 4th in the nation in terms of cumulative installed solar capacity, which has grown from 10 megawatts in 2009 to more than 1,450 megawatts in 2017.
+It consistently ranks in the top 10 states for solar installed, which has grown from 10 megawatts in 2009 to almost 2,000 megawatts by the end of 2017.
 Massachusetts’ leadership in solar energy is no accident.
 Rather, it is the result of strong, forward-thinking public policies designed to make it easier to “go solar.”

 The path to Massachusetts' current solar policies has been many years in the making; the history of solar in Massachusetts goes back more than four decades.
 Below is brief overview of the history of solar in the Commonwealth.
 For an in-depth review of how electricity markets work in New England, read this report.